What Is A Scion Exchange?

 What will this cost me?

-A $3 donation at the door (which goes to help defray the costs for letting us use the room).
+A $5 donation is requested to help defray our costs for putting on the exchange.
 The charge for pamphlets, grafting supplies, and such, depends on our costs for the materials.
-With occasional exceptions, the scions, tubers, etc., are free.
+With occasional exceptions, the scions, tubers, and other plant-parts are free.
+There may also be a “plant drawing” (where everyone who buys a ticket gets a plant) and/or a silent auction of gardening-related items.

 Can I bring a friend?